 How to submit a Your Voice essay

 The ABA Journal wants to host and facilitate conversations among lawyers about their profession.
-We are now accepting thoughtful, nonpromotional articles and commentary by unpaid contributors to run in the Your Voice section of our website, ABAJournal.com.
+We are seeking thoughtful reflections on issues related to the legal profession written by unpaid contributors to run in the Your Voice section of our website, ABAJournal.com.
+Columns focusing on one’s personal experiences related to the issues are preferred.

-Querying will save you the effort of completing an article that we choose not to publish, and will save time for editors considering the many requests we get for publication.
+Querying will save you the effort of completing an article that we may not choose to publish, and will save time for editors considering the many requests we get for publication.
+Address queries to [email protected].

 WHEN YOU WRITE

-If we express interest in your query, we will email you our contributor agreement, which you must sign and return, giving the ABA Journal the right to publish the article.
+If we express interest in your query, we’ll email you our contributor agreement to sign and return, giving the ABA Journal the right to publish the article.
 You will retain copyright of your work.

 As you begin to write, please consider the following: Your Voice is interested in well-reasoned writing in an informal and conversational style (no academic papers, footnote citations or law journal submissions).
+We do not publish op-eds or subjects that involve partisan politics.
 Topics should be of broad interest about subjects our readers are interested in, and especially in the following topic areas:

 - Legal ethics, professionalism and civility